Scheduling in Hadoop

 scheduler.
 An XML file—referred to with the property

-the allocation of shares to each pool.
-To optimize for job size, you can
+allocation of shares to each pool.
+To optimize for job size, you can set

-allows smaller jobs to finish faster by adjusting the weight of the job
+to finish faster by adjusting the weight of the job after 5 minutes

-other properties exist that you can use to tune loads over the nodes (such
+properties exist that you can use to tune loads over the nodes (such as

 define whether preemption should be performed.
-See Resources for a link to a full list of configurable properties.
+See Related topics for a link to a full list